 i Deal activity

-While this can be seen in both the opening up of the energy sector to private investment, as explained later, and the creation of public funds to encourage the development of small and mid-sized companies, one of the primary challenges private equity is facing is the reluctance of entrepreneurs and families managing many of the companies in Mexico to surrender control of their companies, and to accept external investment by capital funds as partners or shareholders.
+While this can be seen in both the opening up of the energy sector to private investment, in which, according to Bloomberg, the country’s energy overhaul has attracted approximately US$156 billion of investment since 2014, and the creation of public funds to encourage the development of small and mid-sized companies, one of the primary challenges private equity is facing is the reluctance of entrepreneurs and families managing many of the companies in Mexico to surrender control of their companies by accepting external investment by capital funds as partners or shareholders.
 Despite this adverse ‘cultural’ issue, private equity has been gradually and rapidly gaining relevance in the country in the past few years.

-For example, fundraising activities have been increasing since 2009, when the government allowed retirement fund administrators to invest in private equity vehicles.
-According to EMPEA’s special report on private equity in Mexico, fundraising for Mexico-dedicated vehicles has grown from US$574 million in 2009 to US$2.1 billion in 2015.
+For example, fundraising activities have been increasing since 2009.
+Private Equity funds (including Growth and LBO, Venture Capital, Real Estate and Infrastructure and Energy) raised US$4.32 billion in 2016.
 Moreover, trust in alternative funding schemes has soared recently because of financial stability and increasing return rates.
 Financial growth and well-publicised successes, together with the latest amendments to the applicable laws, have broadened the base for private equity operations.
 The range of opportunities for private equity has been expanded beyond the usual targets to incorporate a wide variety of projects.
 Consequently, the possibilities for aggressive expansion in the future seem very promising.

-Apart from the well-known energy sector, other sectors such as fintech, health, telecommunications, and consumer goods and services have also been targeted by both national and international investors interested in entering the Mexican market.
+Apart from the well-known energy sector, other sectors such as health, telecommunications, and consumer goods and services have also been targeted by both national and international investors interested in entering the Mexican market.
 Mexico has also made a series of significant reforms in telecommunications that have created a more attractive environment for private equity.
-In this sense, according to Luis Videgaray, former Treasury and Public Credit Minister, a reform regarding fintech was planned for 2016.
-For the moment, however, Mexico still lacks a legal framework in this matter, although it is expected at any time.
-This is also the case for crowdfunding.
-Since fintech is already important for private equity and the government is boosting national and international investments, we look forward to regulation of the fintech sector, which might increase activity levels, or at least provide certainty for investors.

 ii Operation of the market